sagredo-dev/vpopmail/doc/README.vrcptcheck.md

 ```
 cat /home/vpopmail/bin/vrcptcheck > /var/qmail/control/recipients
 ```
-You have to provide an `autoreconf -f -i" before configuring, as the original Makefiele.am has been modified.
+You have to provide an `autoreconf -f -i` before configuring, as the original Makefile.am has been modified.